Holt59/datatable/README.md

 How to use?
 ===========

 Datatable is quite simple to use.
+Just add the CSS and Js file to your page (do not forget jquery):
+`<script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>
+<script type="text/javascript" src="js/datatable.js"></script>`
+And run:
+`$('#MyTable').datatable() ;`

-If you use bootstrap CSS, you can use datatable-boostrap.css instead of datatable.css.
+If you use bootstrap CSS, you can use datatable-boostrap.css instead of datatable.css (which is just the datatable-bootstrap.css with some additional style).

 For more information, checkout http://mikael-capelle.fr/articles/view/datatable-a-jquery-plugin-for-dynamics-table or http://holt59.github.io/datatable